Automotive grade urea

 - promote the use of NOx reduction agents (i.e. AUS 32 - aqueous urea solution, abbreviated “AUS 32”, specified in the ISO standard 22241 and AUS 40 - ISO Standard 18611, hereinafter jointly referred to as “AUS”) for the selective catalytic reduction of nitrogen oxide emissions of engines in order to assist the related industry to fulfil the requirements of the relevant European legislation.

-- advocate the use of AUS 40 for the selective catalytic reduction of nitrogen oxide emissions of diesel engines for ships.
+- advocate the use of AUS 40 for the selective catalytic reduction of nitrogen oxide emissions of engines for ships.